Belva Ann Lockwood: Law practice

 Because her practice was limited in the 1870s due to social discrimination, Lockwood drafted an anti-discrimination bill to have the same access to the bar as male colleagues.
 From 1874 to 1879, she lobbied Congress to pass it.
 In 1879, Congress finally passed the law, which President Rutherford B. Hayes signed into law.
-It allowed all qualified women attorneys to practice in any federal court.
+It allowed "any woman who shall have been a member of the bar of the highest court of any State or Territory or of the Supreme Court of the District of Columbia for the space of three years, and shall have maintained a good standing before such court, and who shall be a person of good moral character" to be admitted to the bar of the U.S. Supreme Court.
 Lockwood was then sworn in as the first woman member of the U.S. Supreme Court bar on March 3, 1879.

 Late in 1880, Lockwood became the first female lawyer to argue a case before the U.S. Supreme Court, arguing Kaiser v.
 Stickney.
 In 1906, Lockwood represented the Cherokee Nation in United States v.
 Cherokee Nation.
 She was successful in ensuring the payment of the five million dollar suit, one of the largest made to that date to a Native American tribe for land ceded to the government.
 She also represented hundreds of family members of Civil War veterans in their pension claims.
 Lockwood later sponsored Samuel R. Lowery to the Supreme Court bar, who was among the first black lawyers admitted.

 Lockwood had a 43-year career as a lawyer.